rutura/The-C-20-Masterclass-Source-Code/LECTURE_ORGANIZATION.md

 		 - Mask Example
 		 - Packing Color Information
       11. Challenge: SFML Window.
-          * Encode and decode a floating point number.
+          - Encode and decode a floating point number.
 			- Take a binary representation and print the float.
 			- Take the float and print binary representation.
+		  - Write a program that prints the information about  basic C++ data types in a table.
+It should print the type, how many bytes, the range and a short description.
+Do this for , int, double, float, long double, char and unsigned int.
+		  - The calory count example from your Qt6 class.

-5. Modern C++ Formatting: std::format [ADJUSTED]
+5. Input and Output Streams and  Formatting through std::format [ADJUSTED]
-      1. Overview
+      1. std::cin and std::cout
-      2. Challenge
+	  2. stream formatting
+      3. std::format
+	  4. Challenge:
+		- Output tabular data through stream formatting
+		- Output tabular date through std::format.

 6. Literals, constants and compile time programming.
 [ADJUSTED] Reference : https://github.com/federico-busato/Modern-CPP-Programming/blob/master/05.Basic_Concepts_IV.pdf.
 See the title relevant to this.
     1. Literals